KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/index.hbs.md

 You can use:

-- [Combo](combo.md) as a shortcut notation for many common operations.
-It combines the behaviors of many of the other transforms.
 - [Include](include.md) to select files to operate on.
 - [Exclude](exclude.md) to select files to operate on.
 - [Merge](merge.md) to work on subsets of inputs and to gather the results at the end.